mintic-ai/ephemeral/docs/api/examples/README.md

 # API Examples and Testing

-This directory contains comprehensive examples and testing tools for the Docker On-Demand API, including Postman collections, cURL examples, and JavaScript client examples.
+This directory contains comprehensive examples and testing tools for the Ephemeral API, including Postman collections, cURL examples, and JavaScript client examples.

 ## Files Overview